joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/24/world/europe/spain-eviction-sanchez.html

 **Mayor Mamdani Becomes a New Advocate for Access to the Met Opera**\
-`The mayor, with a video filmed at the Metropolitan Opera House, joins the Met in announcing a program to give away 70,000 tickets a year.`\
+`The mayor, with a video filmed at the Metropolitan Opera House, joins the Met in announcing a program to distribute free tickets`\
 https://www.nytimes.com/2026/09/24/arts/music/mamdani-met-opera-free-tickets.html

 **Far-Right Activist Danny Tommo Arrested After Slashing Dinghy in English Channel**\